Code Reading: Shared Examples in Kiwi

 Whereas RSpec can load each spec file and process the shared examples in

-advance, Kiwi loads test case files in an order determined by XCTestSuite
+advance, Kiwi loads test case files in an order determined by XCTestSuite.
+As

 a result, special precautions must be taken to ensure that shared examples are